Intrinsic Motivation

 – Is there another way to look at this question?

-Questions help us acquire a deep understanding of the problem.
+Questions help us acquire a deep understanding of the problem and developing critical thinking skills.
 In some cases, there is no actual problem in itself.

 In those cases we just move forward, however, when it comes to gaining knowledge and retaining thought, it requires critical analysis of the connections made.